 FFP at 90 percent is available for design, development, and installation if the State meets the provisions of 42 CFR 433.112 and follows the procedures of §§11215 through 11268.
 When a replacement system becomes operational, FFP will be available at 50 percent for operation of the replacement system until HCFA approves it.
 At that time, increased FFP will be available at 75 percent retroactively to the date HCFA determined the replacement system meet all conditions of approval.

-It is the intent of HCFA to fund only one approved system in a State at any one time at the 75-percent rate of reimbursement. , where fiscal agents are concerned, we recognize that in some instances because of contract overlap, system functions will be performed by two separate contractors with both being reimbursed at 75 percent.
+It is the intent of HCFA to fund only one approved system in a State at any one time at the 75-percent rate of reimbursement.
+However, where fiscal agents are concerned, we recognize that in some instances because of contract overlap, system functions will be performed by two separate contractors with both being potentially reimbursed at 75 percent.
+Overlap can occur due to different circumstances, such as parallel systems testing.
+HCFA encourages the use of parallel systems testing as a means to validate the new system.
+HCFA anticipates that such a testing period would not exceed 30 days.

+11270 RESERVED

 11-2-16 Rev. 18